Review: “The Twelve Days of Christmas” by Waddingtons (1994)

 After you’ve assembled the puzzle, you can search for all the things in the Twelve Days of Christmas song.
 More photos:

 Finding the Puzzle: This puzzle is, of course, out of print now.
-But you can frequently find it on ebay (here’s one I found after a quick search) at a reasonable price.
-Make sure you get a copy with all the pieces.
+B\ Make sure you get a copy with all the pieces.
 Summary: For anyone who loves the limited edition Christmas puzzles, this is a must-have.
 A lovely puzzle and the one that started it all!
 To see all of the Waddingtons Christmas puzzle, check out our page here.
 Also check out our page on the limited edition Christmas puzzle from other puzzle brands.
 JJ